google/applied-machine-learning-intensive/v2/xx_career_development/04_the_art_of_networking.md

 ---

-6.)
-DO: use appropriate salutations/closings {.big}
+# 6.)
+DO: Use Appropriate Salutations/Closings

 * “Hi” is fine for casual emails, but “Hello” is better for more formal emails
   * “Dear” is probably antiquated at this point